skedgeme/wrecker/examples/Client.md

   deriving (Show, Eq, Generic, FromJSON)
 ```

-The `Envelope` is only exists to transmit data between the server and the browser.
+The `Envelope` only exists to transmit data between the server and the browser.

 We unwrap values coming from the server in `Envelope`.